psyb0t/gorpitx/README.md

 # gorpitx

-🚀 **Go wrapper that fucking executes rpitx modules without the bullshit.**
+🚀 **Go wrapper that executes rpitx modules without the hassle.**

-Tired of wrestling with raw C binaries like a goddamn caveman?
-This badass Go interface wraps rpitx so you can transmit radio signals without losing your shit.
-Singleton pattern because we're not animals, and proper process management because segfaults are for scrubs.
+Tired of wrestling with raw C binaries?
+This Go interface wraps rpitx so you can transmit radio signals cleanly.
+Singleton pattern because global state should be managed properly, and robust process management because crashes suck.

-## 📡 What This Bastard Does
+## 📡 What It Does

-Executes rpitx modules through Go without the usual clusterfuck of manual process wrangling.
-Supports dev mode (fake transmission for testing) and production mode (actual RF carnage).
+Executes rpitx modules through Go without the usual mess of manual process management.
+Supports dev mode (mock transmission for testing) and production mode (actual RF transmission).

 **Modules:**